-This visual perception space puzzle is a fun one for kids who love all things outer space!
+This outer space visual perception worksheet is a fun printable page for kids who love all things outer space!
 Sometimes a fun puzzle is just the way to make to therapy fun.
 This Space Visual Perception Puzzle helps kids develop and build skills such as visual discrimination, spatial reasoning, visual motor skills, and motor planning.
 It’s part of our free visual perception printable packet, full of resources to address visual scanning, visual discrimination, visual closure, and more.

 Kids can work on pencil control and motor planning to connect matching planets and shapes, but be sure to go around the planets that are in your way!

-When completing this visual perception puzzle, kids are working on several skills:
+When completing this outer space worksheet, kids are working on several skills:

 Spatial Reasoning– This skill is what allows us to walk around objects in our path with enough space.
 Spatial reasoning is needed for handwriting when determining if a word will fit in a given space or if we need to write smaller or move to the next line at the end of the right margin.
 Encourage kids to draw pencil strokes around the planets so they don’t touch the other planets with their pencil.
 Visual spatial relations is a spatial reasoning skill.

 Visual Motor Skills– Coordinating visual information with movements of the hands is a skill that is needed for handwriting.
 Use a writing utensil to connect the matching planets and moons while working on visual motor skills needed for written work.

 Visual Memory– Children need visual memory for handwriting, reading, math, and many tasks during the school day.
 Visual memory is a skill that allows us to store a visual piece of information or a form in our mind and recall the characteristics of that form.